yoshuawuyts/knowledge/arch/architecture.md

 #### States
 - closed (all is well)
-- open (it's not ok, don't contact me.
+- open (it's not OK, don't contact me.
 Sets a timeout, and tries to recover)
 - half-open (allow next request to talk to the service, and see if it passes)

 Pieces (for example: levee)